16 Types of Toilet Seats to Provide Perfect Comfort

 Elongated Toilet Seat

 These are pointed or oval-shaped toilet seats that are longer than round seats and measure around 18.5 inches.
+As you can already see, toilet seat sizes aren't universal.

 Elongated toilet seat types are more comfortable than round ones; however, they take up more space.
 These toilet seats are suitable for large-sized bathrooms, but they’re more expensive.